oVirt/ovirt-site/source/documentation/draft/building-engine-draft.html.md

 #### Creating the database

-Change into your git repository.
+Change into your git repository:

     $> cd $OVIRT_HOME/backend/manager/dbscripts

-Then run the following command, as root, to create the database.
+Then run the following command, as root, to create the database:

     #> ./create_db_devel.sh -u postgres

-      Note: In case, create_db_devel keep asking postgres password, create the following file:
+***Note:** In case `create_db_devel.sh` keeps asking postgres password, create the following file:*

-      $ echo "*:*:*:postgres:YOUR_POSTGRES_PASSWORD" > ~/.pgpass
+    $> echo "*:*:*:postgres:YOUR_POSTGRES_PASSWORD" > $HOME/.pgpass
-      $ chmod 0600 ~/.pgpass
+    $> chmod 0600 ~/.pgpass

-On some installations you will receive an error message about uuid-ossp.sql not being found.
-This is an open issue. <https://bugzilla.redhat.com/750626>
+On some installations you will receive an error message about `uuid-ossp.sql` not being found.
+This is an open issue: <https://bugzilla.redhat.com/750626>

-To work around the issue, edit the file $OVIRT_HOME/backend/manager/dbscripts_postgres/create_db.sh and change the references to uuid-ossp.sql to point to the right location.
+To work around the issue, edit the file `$OVIRT_HOME/backend/manager/dbscripts_postgres/create_db.sh` file and change the references to `uuid-ossp.sql` to point to the right location.

 #### Build